 Books and Supplements

-The repertoires we recommend to our students includes, but are not limited to, a wide range of classical, romantic, popular, jazz, and modern compositions.
+The repertoires we recommend to our students include, but are not limited to, a wide range of classical, romantic, popular, jazz, and modern compositions.
 In addition, we give students the freedom of learning the musical styles they enjoy the most.

 Why Learn to Play Music?